NASA-IMPACT/admg-backend/README.md

 - `CASEI_GH_REPO`, the repo to deploy.
 Defaults to `NASA-IMPACT/admg-inventory`
 - `CASEI_GH_WORKFLOW_ID`, the workflow to run.
 Defaults to `deploy-to-production.yml`
 - `CASEI_GH_BRANCH`, the branch to deploy.
 Defaults to `production`

+NOTE: We are considering OIDC for deployment if this backend needs to be maintained more long term